pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-category.markdown

 ## Request {#search-request}

 Using a MercadoLibre item category, you can retrieve a list of items belong to it.
+If you are interested in define response block size read [search paging](/search-paging) section.

 <pre class="terminal">
 curl https://api.mercadolibre.com/sites/MLA/search?category=MLA5726
 </pre>

-## Pagging {#search-pagging}

-Search returns 50 search results per page.
-You can navigate towards limit going through the pages of 50 to 50.

-{% highlight javascript %}

-  "paging": {
-    "total": 44301,
-    "offset": 0,
-    "limit": 50,
-  }
-{% endhighlight %}

-## Available sites {#search-sites}

-All Sites.

 ## Response {#search-response}